swiftrollout/ios_DebtTree/README.md

 **Required Must-have Stories**

-* User logs in to access trip history and preference settings
-* User can create trip expenditure list
+-[x] User logs in to access trip history and preference settings -[x] User can create group expenditure list
-* User can add other people to the trip
+-[x] User can add other people to the group
-* User can add their payment option like vemo, paypal and quickpay account
+-[x] User can add their payment option like vemo, paypal and quickpay account

 **Optional Nice-to-have Stories**